Skip to main content

 Timeline and details

 The infrastructure that manages the integration bundle deployments is updated to use Node 22.x and npm 10.x.
+All bundles deployed after the update will use the new version.
+This means that, until the October deadline (se, you control when the update is made to your integrations.

-You can test before this date by running your integration locally using these versions.
+You can test your integration prior to September 2 by running your integration locally with Node 22.x and npm 10.x.
 While the likelihood is low, there is still a possibility that integrations could encounter errors when running on Node 22, so it's best to address this proactively rather than waiting for issues to arise.
+Follow this guide to install and use Node.js 22 and this guide for npm.

 Note

-This method is an option only until October 21, 2025.
+Rolling back is an option only until October 21, 2025

-All remaining integration Lambdas with deployed bundles running on Node 18.x are automatically updated to Node 22.x in both Sandbox and Production.
+On October 22, all remaining integration Lambdas with deployed bundles running on Node 18.x are automatically updated to Node 22.x in both Sandbox and Production.

 There is no downtime for integrations during this upgrade.